 - Inquiry.
 Auditors talk with the client’s senior management to gain a deeper understanding of business processes for the auditing process.
-Inquiry alone, however, is not considered sufficient audit evidence to reduce the audit risk.
+Inquiry alone, however, isn’t considered sufficient audit evidence to reduce the risk.

 What Are the Types of Audit Evidence?

-There are eight different types of audit evidence.
-Each type is used to achieve a specific purpose, depending on the purpose of the audit, the client, and the assertion being tested.
+There are eight types of audit evidence.
+Each type has a specific purpose depending on the audit’s goal, the client’s objectives, and the assertion being tested.

 - Confirmations.
 This refers to relying on third parties such as banks to confirm various aspects of the financial statements (for example, the closing bank balance or accounts payable records).

 - Documentary evidence.
 Auditors will gather documentation such as internal process documents, emails, or logs, to help with different portions of the overall audit.
-The auditors may use documentation for vouching or tracing as part of the audit procedures.
+For example, the auditors may use the documentation for vouching or tracing a process flow as a part of the audit procedures.

 - Analytical procedures.
-Any analysis performed by the auditors where they use their own calculations to substantiate the financial information and any accounting records provided by the client to find any discrepancies.
+This includes any analysis performed by the auditors using their calculations to substantiate the financial information and any accounting records provided by the client to find discrepancies.

 - Oral evidence.
-Auditors may hold Q&A sessions with their client’s senior leadership team to inquire about the business operations prior to designing the audit procedures.
+Auditors may hold question-and-answer sessions with their client’s senior leadership team to inquire about the business operations when audit planning and designing the audit procedures.

 - Accounting system.
-Allows the auditor to access financial reporting documents and any information related to financial statements.
+This allows the auditor to access financial reporting documents and any information related to financial statements.
 The accounting system may also act as the source of audit evidence.

 Maintain Your Compliance with ZenGRC